 Any number of things can happen when you are ATVing into your hunting area.
 Mechanical breakdowns, injuries and getting lost can happen to anyone on the trail.
 You should have the following items in a pack secured to the back of your machine.

 - Survival kit:This should include enough food to sustain you for 48 hours—longer if you’re in a very remote area.
 The kit should also contain an emergency survival blanket, a map of the area you’re in, a small LED flashlight, a compass, waterproof matches or a fire starter and a portable water filter bottle.

 - First aid kit: Minor injuries are going to happen.
 Keep your kit supplied with some antiseptic ointment, bandages, tweezers, insect repellent and pain pills.

 - Tool kit: Most ATVs come with a basic tool kit that includes pliers, a few wrenches and a spark plug wrench.
 It’s a good idea to add a couple of fuses and a roll of electrical tape to your kit as well.

 - Communication: It’s unlikely you’ll have cell service in the backcountry, so a GPS satellite messenger device can be a lifesaving tool in the event you get lost or injured.

 Don’t Go Hunting Alone

 ATVs have become almost as popular as precision firearms among hunters.
 While there are inherent risks to operating an ATV, the reward is great in terms of riding enjoyment while on your hunting trip.
-As one final safety tip, check with your Trusted Choice independent agent to make sure your machine is fully covered and ready to go to keep your next hunting adventure safe and fun.
+As one final safety tip, check with your independent agent to make sure your machine is fully covered with ATV insurance and ready to go to keep your next hunting adventure safe and fun.